Emperor (Norwegian band)

-Emperor is a Norwegian black metal band formed in 1991, regarded as highly influential by critics and emerging black metal bands.
-The group split up in 2001, but reunited from 2005 to 2007 for a few festival dates and brief US tours, and again reunited in 2013 to 2014.
+Emperor is a Norwegian black metal band formed in 1991 by guitarist and vocalist Ihsahn and guitarist Samoth.
+The group split up in 2001, but reunited from 2005 to 2007 for a few festival dates and brief US tours, and again reunited from 2013 to 2014.
 Emperor reformed for the third time in 2016.

-The group was founded by Ihsahn (guitar/vocal) and Samoth (then, drums).
+Emperor is considered to be highly influential on the black metal genre by both music journalists and members of the extreme metal community.